 Steppe Gold is a precious metals exploration and development company focussed on opportunities in Mongolia.
-The Company owns the advanced-staged ATO Project in Mongolia, acquired in 2017 from Centerra Mongolia, a subsidiary of Centerra Gold Inc. The Company has an objective to commence production in the third quarter of 2018.
+The Company owns the advanced-staged ATO Project in Mongolia, acquired in 2017 from Centerra Mongolia, a subsidiary of Centerra Gold Inc. The Company has an objective to commence production in H1 2019.
 Steppe Gold has also acquired an additional exploration-stage mineral property in Mongolia, the Uudam Khundii (UK) property.

 PROVEN IN-COUNTRY TEAM